deeplearninc/auger-ai/README.md

   ```

 - **delete()** - deletes Project on Auger Cloud.
 Throws exception if can't
-  validate credentials, Project with such name doesn't exists, or network
+  validate credentials, Project with such name doesn't exist, or network
   connection error.

   Example: